 |Monocrystalline||15%-24%||Most efficient, durable, proven, aesthetically pleasing||Highest cost|

-|Polycrystalline||12%-16%||Lower cost, improving efficiencies||Lower efficiency, poorer aesthetics|
+|Polycrystalline||12%-16%||Lower cost, improved efficiencies||Lower efficiency, poorer aesthetics|

-|Thin Film||7%-13%||Low cost, easy to make, best aesthetics||Low efficiency, less proven|
+|Thin-Film||7%-13%||Low cost, easy to make, best aesthetics||Low efficiency, less proven|

-[Related: The Race to the Most Efficient Solar Panels]
+[Related: Who Makes the Beset Solar Panels]

-Solar panel system functions are simpler than people think.
+Solar panel system functions are simpler than people may think.

-Solar panels then convert the sun’s energy (photons) into electricity when they hit a solar cell by knocking electrons loose from their atoms.
+Solar panels then convert the sun’s energy (photons) into electricity when it strikes a solar cell by knocking electrons loose from their atoms.
 These electrons then flow through a conduit to an inverter.

-When the sun isn’t shining and your panels don’t have any solar energy to convert to electricity, the electric grid.
-If your solar panel system generates more electricity than you’re using at any given moment, that electricity will flow out of your home back into the grid.
+When the sun isn’t shining and panels don’t have any solar energy to convert to electricity, the electric grid continues to power your home.
+If your solar panel system generates more electricity than you use at any given moment, that electricity flows from your home back into the grid.
 Many utility companies have net metering policies that credit you for the excess solar power you generate.

 [Related: How Do Solar Panels Work?]

-Another key part of a solar electric power system is the inverter technology.
+Another key part of a solar electric power system is inverter technology.
 There are three main types of inverters:

 [Related: Who Makes the Best Solar Panels]

-- Installing panels facing a different direction: Panels facing west or southwest may still be able to produce enough energy to fully or partially power your home.
+- Installing panels facing a different direction: Panels facing west or southwest may be able to produce enough energy to fully or partially power your home.
 Your installation professional can make this determination.

 Don’t let anything stand between you and installing the system of your dreams.
-An experienced, trustworthy solar panel installer can help you harness the power of the sun no matter where you live or which direction your roof faces.
+An experienced, trustworthy solar panel installer can help you harness the sun’s power no matter where you live or which direction your roof faces.